BIDMCDigitalPsychiatry/LAMP-platform/docs/create_tips.md

----
-title: Creating and Customizing Tips
-slug: create_tips
----
-# Creating and Customizing a Tip for Learn
+# Creating and Customizing Tips

 Navigate to the activities page click the “+ Add” button, and then scroll to the bottom and click “tips”.